lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 * Creating an items only dataframe where any items are scaled in the same direction (e.g., negatively worded items are reverse-scored).
 * Determining a factor structure that is *identified*, that is
   - a single factor (unidimensional) model has at least three items/indicators
-  - a multidimensional models with at least two items per factor
+  - a multidimensional model with at least two items per factor
-* Specify a series of models, these typicallyinclude
+* Specify a series of models, these typically include
   - a unidimensional model (all items on a single factor)
   - a single order structure with correlated factors
-  - a second orer structure
+  - a second order structure
   - a bifactor structure
 * Evaluate model fit with a variety of indicators
   - factor loadings